 You can decide which search providers you want to enable, and the order in which they appear in the search hit list.
-To access these settings, go to the admin view and select Config > Tool Settings > Search Configuration.
+To access these settings, go to the admin view and select Config > Search Configuration.

 - Jump to.
-Jump directly from the search hit list to menu alternatives matching your search criteria.
+Makes it possible to jump directly from the search hit list to menu alternatives matching your search criteria.

 - Products.
-Search in products if you have Episerver Commerce installed.
+Allows for search in products if you have Episerver Commerce installed.

-- Find files, blocks and pages if you have Episerver Search & Navigation (formerly Episerver Find) installed.
+- Find files, blocks and pages if you have Episerver Find installed.